-St. Patrick’s Day weekend is upon us and while beer, good friends and Irish merriment might be on the agenda, getting an OVI shouldn’t.
+St. Patrick’s Day weekend is upon us, and while beer, good friends and Irish merriment might be on the agenda, getting an OVI shouldn’t be.
 As you take part in Irish festivities this weekend, you should also be on the lookout for sobriety checkpoints across Central Ohio.

 Today, the Columbus Dispatch reports that there will be a sobriety checkpoint near 6262 Sawmill Road in Dublin from 9 p.m. to 3 a.m.

 On Saturday, the Franklin County DUI task force will operate a sobriety checkpoint on The Ohio State University campus area.